Southern Ocean: Animals

 A variety of marine animals exist and rely, directly or indirectly, on the phytoplankton in the Southern Ocean.
 Antarctic sea life includes penguins, blue whales, orcas, colossal squids and fur seals.
 The emperor penguin is the only penguin that breeds during the winter in Antarctica, while the Adélie penguin breeds farther south than any other penguin.
 The rockhopper penguin has distinctive feathers around the eyes, giving the appearance of elaborate eyelashes.
 King penguins, chinstrap penguins, and gentoo penguins also breed in the Antarctic.

 The Antarctic fur seal was very heavily hunted in the 18th and 19th centuries for its pelt by sealers from the United States and the United Kingdom.
 The Weddell seal, a "true seal", is named after Sir James Weddell, commander of British sealing expeditions in the Weddell Sea.
 Antarctic krill, which congregates in large schools, is the keystone species of the ecosystem of the Southern Ocean, and is an important food organism for whales, seals, leopard seals, fur seals, squid, icefish, penguins, albatrosses and many other birds.

 The benthic communities of the seafloor are diverse and dense, with up to 155,000 animals found in 1 m2.
 As the seafloor environment is very similar all around the Antarctic, hundreds of species can be found all the way around the mainland, which is a uniquely wide distribution for such a large community.
 Deep-sea gigantism is common among these animals.

 A census of sea life carried out during the International Polar Year and which involved some 500 researchers was released in 2010.
 The research is part of the global Census of Marine Life (CoML) and has disclosed some remarkable findings.
 More than 235 marine organisms live in both polar regions, having bridged the gap of 12000 km.
 Large animals such as some cetaceans and birds make the round trip annually.
 More surprising are small forms of life such as mudworms, sea cucumbers and free-swimming snails found in both polar oceans.
 Various factors may aid in their distribution – fairly uniform temperatures of the deep ocean at the poles and the equator which differ by no more than 5 C-change, and the major current systems or marine conveyor belt which transport egg and larva stages.
-However, among smaller marine animals generally assumed to be the same in the Antarctica and the Arctic, more detailed studies of each population have often—but not always—revealed differences, showing that they are closely related cryptic species rather than a single bipolar species.
+Among smaller marine animals generally assumed to be the same in the Antarctica and the Arctic, more detailed studies of each population have often—but not always—revealed differences, showing that they are closely related cryptic species rather than a single bipolar species.